francoiskroll/FramebyFrame/DOCUMENTATION.md

 **sameClutch3**: another set of experiments which tracked the same clutch.

-**grporder**: do you have a preferred order for the groups (genotypes)?
-If yes, mention it here.
-If no, you can simply not mention this setting or give grporder=NA.
-You can exclude any group (genotype) by simply not mentioning it here.
-Default is NA.
-Please read more details under LMEdaynight(...).
+**grporder**: please give the reference/control group first, then the other groups in your preferred order.
+For example, `grporder=c('wt', 'het', 'hom')` or `grporder=c('DMSO', 'dose1uM', 'dose100uM')`.
+Try _not_ to exclude groups here.
+Please read more details about the rationale under LMEdaynight(...).

 **skipNight0**: whether or not (TRUE or FALSE) to remove the night0 datapoints before making the model.
 Default is FALSE.
 Mostly applies to standard Rihel lab experiment night0 / day1 / night1 / day2 / night2.
 In this case, note that keeping night0 datapoints would make the day results and the night results less readily comparable.
 Indeed, the night model would be calculated on three windows while the day model would be calculated on two windows.
 I am not certain what the precise effect of this would be but the statistical power would almost certainly be different.

 **silent**: you can skip, it is used internally to make it not print anything to Console, i.e. TRUE makes it silent, FALSE lets it print the summaries.
+Default is FALSE.

 **detailsOrNo**: whether or not (TRUE or FALSE) to print in Console the details of each LME model.
+Default is FALSE.

 **exportPath**: full path to export file.
-It will create a pdf.
-Accordingly, exportPath must finish with .pdf.
+It will create a csv.
+Accordingly, exportPath must finish with .csv.

 ### calculateFingerprint(...)